Leverage Your Engineering Data Series

 Checking, Design Review, Manufacturing and Data Extraction

-Engineering’s "ONLY" job is to make sure that manufacturing gets all the information in a complete, concise and unambiguous format to manufacture our parts.
+Engineering’s "ONLY" purpose is to make sure that manufacturing gets all the information in a complete, concise and unambiguous format to manufacture our parts.
 With the introduction of 3D CAD that world changed.
 I will go through this process to see how we are now getting the data to manufacturing and how manufacturing can now access this data and utilize it more effectively.

 In the past there was the only one way we conveyed the information.
 It included everything necessary to create the parts and it was also used as the inspection document.
 The drawing would be checked by the checker and when he/she signed it, it would be sent to the different engineering departments for review and signatures.
 They went to Document Control recorded and delivered as blue prints or microfiche.
 Today it is much different, in fact, it is outright confusing.
-Just look at the hoops we are now jumping through to equal the information that was included on one drawing.
+Just look at the hoops we are now jumping through to equal the information that was included on one document.

 To Draw or Not to Draw?